lndecastro/Foundations_of_AI/book/Unit_07_Prompt_Engineering.md

 Prompt engineering is the practice of crafting effective inputs (prompts) for large language models (LLMs) so that they produce accurate, relevant, and useful outputs.

 It is not programming.
-You communicate in ordinary language, but you do it **strategically**: every word you add either removes a guess the model would otherwise make, or it adds noise.
+You communicate in natural language, but you do it **strategically**: every word you add either removes a guess the model would otherwise make, or it adds noise.

 Compare these two requests: